nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Core Repository

-#### Trash State Refactoring {{since '10.1'}}

-The repository now uses a specific boolean system property ecm:isTrashed instead of the lifecycle state to denote trashed documents.
-This property is indexed in Elasticsearch and exported n the default Document object of the Rest API.
-An automated migration process has been added.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24034](https://jira.nuxeo.com/browse/NXP-24034)

 #### Trash, Untrash and EmptyTrash Operations {{since '10.1'}}

-Two new operations TrashDocument and UntrashDocument have been added.
+Two new operations `TrashDocument` and `UntrashDocument` have been added.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24282](https://jira.nuxeo.com/browse/NXP-24282) and [NXP-24281](https://jira.nuxeo.com/browse/NXP-24281).

 #### New firstAccessibleAncestor REST API Enricher

-It is now possible to get the closest document's ancestor of a document using the firstAccessibleAncestor JSON Enricher.
+It is now possible to get the closest document's ancestor of a document using the `firstAccessibleAncestor` JSON Enricher.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24282](https://jira.nuxeo.com/browse/NXP-24282)